ZacharyTStone/Infinite-Flashcards/README.md

    ```
    OPENAI_API_KEY=your_api_key_here
    ```
-3. Install AnkiConnect (if automatically importing into Anki):
+3. Set your  AnkiConnect key in the `.env` file (if automatically importing into Anki):
    - [AnkiConnect](https://ankiweb.net/shared/info/2055492159)
    - set ANKI_CONNECT_URL in .env to the local address of AnkiConnect
    ```